Putting them through their paces! wHAT CAN STUDENTS EXPECT FROM PHE DURING THE MIDDLE YEARS PROGRAMME?

 You might ask “Why PHE and not PE?”

-In the IB curriculum, PE is PHE, or Physical Education Physical Health and Education.
+In the IB curriculum, PE is PHE, or in other words, Physical Education is Physical Health and Education.
 The key component here is the focus on Health through Physical Education not Physical Education just to play games.